richardzyx/node-microservice/README.md

 ## Version Updates

+- Ver 0.5.6: fixed the problem of not parsing the response from server to JSON in package before passing back to client;
+no parsing is needed at all now!
 - Ver 0.5.5: fixed problems in server side on error handling including returning messages and shutting down when connection throws an error;
 updated license from ISC to MIT; minor fixes in readme; no longer prefer global installation